Azure/azure-osconfig/src/adapters/mc/README.md

 ### 7.3.
 Monitoring the policy activity from the device side

-On the device, the GC Agent will check on the policy every 15 minutes.
-The GC Agent logs will record this activity.
+On the device, the MC Agent will check on the policy every 15 minutes.
+The MC Agent logs will record this activity.
 The logs are at `/var/lib/GuestConfig`.

 ```bash
 sudo su